AhmedSayed97/Ahmed-s-Portfolio/README.md

 I worked on this project to show my skills in data cleaning using SQL Server.

-* I got the data from kaggle's datasets.
+* I got the data from Kaggle's datasets.
 * Imported dataset into **SQL Server** to clean the data.